cheesesashimi/zacks-openshift-helpers/cmd/onclustertesting/README.md

 MachineConfigPool that the tool creates.

-**Note:** The custom Containerfile must include a stage beginning with `FROM configs AS final` in order for your changes to be built into the final image.
+**Note:** The custom Containerfile must include a stage beginning with `FROM configs AS final` in order for your customizations to be built into the final image.

+### CI mode

+CI mode is a new subcommand under the `setup` command, which is intended to opt a given cluster into on-cluster layering so that a test suite (such as `openshift-e2e`) may be run against it.
+Using this command does the following:

+1. Creates two ImageStreams; one for the control-plane and one for the worker pool.
+2. Clones the global pull secret into the MCO namespace.
+3. Creates a MachineOSConfig for both the control-plane and worker pool.
+Then waits for the builds to complete.
+4. Waits for the newly-built image to roll out to each node in both the control-plane and worker pools.